Lower Division

 Description

 Introduction to key computational ideas necessary to understand and produce digital media.
 Fundamentals of programming are covered as well as analysis of how media are represented and transmitted in digital form.
 Aimed primarily at non-computer science students.
-Only 2 units of credit for students that have taken ECS 010 or ECS 030 or ECS 32A or ECS 36A or ENG 006.
 GE Prior to Fall 2011: ArtHum, SciEng.
 GE: AH, SE, VL.

 Credit Limitation